 In a world where women often must shout to be heard, a play about the Constitution which ended with two women just sharing their thoughts takes on its own kind of poignancy.

-More than anything, it’s simply a lovely, lovely sound.
+More than anything, it’s simply a lovely, powerful sound.

 WHAT TO KNOW IF YOU GO